docQodly/docs/docs/studio/pageLoaders/components/matrix.md

 3. **Configure the Component**: Click on the component you've added to enter its editing mode.
 The process of configuring components varies based on their type:

-    - **Toggle Datasource**: Prepare to connect the component to the datasource in the next step by using the `Toggle Datasource` button.
+    - **Toggle Qodly Source**: Prepare to connect the component to the qodlysource in the next step by using the `Toggle Qodly Source` button.

     - **Properties Panel**: In the next step, you'll configure them through the `Data Access` category in the Properties panel.